Government services, schools, colleges, courts and parks: What's open, closed and canceled because of coronavirus

 • Elon University: Online instruction in all undergraduate classes started March 23 and will run through April 20.
 Much of the campus is closed, and most employees are working remotely.
 One student in a university-sponsored study abroad program is presumed positive for coronavirus.
 Elon said that student returned home and did not visit campus.
 Other students in the same program have been notified and are home.

-• High Point University: After a second week of spring break, classes resumed online March 23 and will continue online through the rest of the spring semester.
+• High Point University: Classes will continue online through the rest of the spring semester.
 HPU has asked students to leave campus by March 27; only international students and others with special circumstances can remain.
 Commencement scheduled for May 9 has been moved tentatively to August.
+On March 26, the university said a student who is at home out-of-state has tested positive for coronavirus.

 N.C. parks and museums